Mateusz-Kozlowski/Favorite-Academic-Projects/mimpi/README.md

 # Second laboratory assignment

-This repository contains materials for second laboratory assignment on PW course on MIMUW in 2023.
+This repository contains materials for the second laboratory assignment in the Concurrent Programming course.

 Assignment description can be found in [assignment.md](assignment.md).